Exercise - Introduce variables using the let statement

 The following query uses two let

-statements to define scalar values that'll later be used as input parameters in the query.
+statements to define scalar values that will later be used as input parameters in the query.
 The first defined value is a number and the second is a string.
 The let

 statements end with a semicolon.